Case Study

 Tierney & Partners, one of

-the leading Australian Civil & Structural Engineering Consultancies are responsible
+the leading Australian Civil & Structural Engineering Consultancies

-for the structural design of the Olympic Cauldron, mast and transport components seen at
+for the structural design of the Olympic Cauldron, mast and transport components

 the opening ceremony of the Sydney 2000 Olympic Games.
 LUSAS Civil & Structural